-An operatic performance devised in collaboration by artists Emii Alrai and Sulaïman Majali, using the sculptural installation Passing of the Lilies, Emii Alrai’s commission for Jerwood Solo Presentations 2021, as a theatrical backdrop where the artists bring together their collective research around lament, collapse, collision, fugitivity and the tomb space.
+An operatic performance devised in collaboration by artists Emii Alrai, Sulaïman Majali with singer and composer Merit Ariane, using the sculptural installation Passing of the Lilies, Emii Alrai’s commission for Jerwood Solo Presentations 2021, as a theatrical backdrop where the artists bring together their collective research around lament, collapse, collision, fugitivity and the tomb space.

 About the artists

 Emii Alrai uses sculpture and installation to interrogate ideas of inherited nostalgia, geographical identity and post-colonial museum practices of collecting and display.
 Rooted in her Iraqi heritage, her work draws on museum collections, ancient writing from the Middle East and oral histories to navigate an understanding of displacement and cultural collision.